Monday, May 7, 2007

 Double Trouble

-admonition.
+Which brings up my primary admonition.
 Too many of you have been deluded into believing the oft-repeated lie that large men look good in a double-breasted suit.
 They don’t!
 A large man in a double-breasted suit only looks like the back of an upholstered sofa or worse, like Winston Churchill.

 Many people also feel that the double-breasted tuxedo is quite elegant.
 Indeed, it was made popular by many fashionable men of 20th Century.
 This notion however ignores its origin.
 It was modeled after the 1914 Navy pea coat which is outerwear, meant for and designed as, a utilitarian garment; hardly the sort of pedigree one should look for in elegant attire.